robstave/Meowcards/cards/go/go-qz2-a.md

 What advantage does Go's zero-value concept provide?

-A) Better performance
+- A. Better performance
-B) Eliminates uninitialized variable bugs and provides sensible defaults
+- B. Eliminates uninitialized variable bugs and provides sensible defaults
-C) Reduced memory usage
+- C. Reduced memory usage
-D) Faster compilation
+- D. Faster compilation

 ### Back

-**B) Eliminates uninitialized variable bugs and provides sensible defaults**
+**B. Eliminates uninitialized variable bugs and provides sensible defaults**

 Every type in Go has a meaningful zero value (0 for numbers, "" for strings, nil for pointers), eliminating undefined behavior from uninitialized variables.